DNA newsflash: MyHeritage.com* will start selling DNA tests and offering DNA matches.

 One of the most exciting elements of their November 7th announcement is their development of a Founder Population project where they have handpicked individuals to represent their reference population for calculating ethnicities.
 They plan to launch with 25 population groups, but will likely increase to 100 in a fairly short amount of time.
 This is a far more advanced ethnicity report than is currently offered anywhere else.

 After you have downloaded your raw data from your testing company, then uploaded it to MyHeritage, and waited the requisite time to process, you will receive a notice that you have new DNA matches.
-Here’s a full review of the features and ins and outs of where to click and what to look at for DNA matches at MyHeritage.
+And there’s more good news, MyHeritage offers a free two-week subscription trial so you can try out those Advanced DNA Tools and see what they can show you!

 What I like about MyHeritage DNA